Port Moody Secondary School: Music

 Port Moody has an arts program that runs the community jazz and concert bands.
-The school's concert band, jazz bands, and concert choir ensembles have competed at provincial or national levels, the drumline performing at provincial competitions where they achieved second in their category. and the school has a multi-station MIDI lab and recording studio for the music technology courses offered.
+The school's concert band, jazz bands, and concert choir ensembles have competed at provincial or national levels, the drumline performing at provincial competitions where they achieved second in their category.
+The school has a multi-station MIDI lab and recording studio for the music technology courses offered.
 Port Moody is also the only school in the district that offers advanced art programs.